LENSS/TrafficSplitter/README.md

 The client generates traffic by visiting websites or playing YouTube videos in Google Chrome while `tcpdump` records traffic on the selected client interface.

-> If you are using the provided OVA files, pre-collected traffic traces are already included.
-In that case, you may skip this section and proceed directly to the traffic-analysis evaluation.
+> If you are using the provided OVA files, **pre-collected traffic traces are already included**.
+In that case, you may skip this section and proceed directly to the [traffic-analysis evaluation](#8-scale-down-traffic-analysis-evaluation).

 ## 7.1 Start the Defense Configuration